schmaustech/agent-installer-blog/README.md

 ## Features Included and/or In Progress

-* Create bootable images with openshift-install to deploy your clusters.
+* Create bootable images with <code>openshift-install</code> command to deploy your clusters.
 * In-place bootstrap, no extra node required.
 * Works in fully disconnected deployments.
 * Works with a mirrored local registry.